 Now let's talk about those rewards mentioned above.

-Verizon Visa® Card members earn rewards in the form of Verizon Dollars, a currency redeemable for purchases in the Verizon store or for paying some Verizon bills.
+Verizon Visa® Card members earn rewards in the form of Verizon Dollars, a currency redeemable for purchases in the Verizon store or for paying some Verizon bills as well as for travel or gift cards from favorite brands.
 And, given that there are no spending caps on the rewards categories, cardholders could find themselves with a good-sized bank of Verizon Dollars in no time.

 Cardholders earn 4% back on grocery store and gas purchases, 3% back on dining purchases (including takeout and delivery), 2% back on Verizon purchases and 1% back on all other purchases where Visa cards are accepted.